Fate-Grand-Automata/FGA/README.md

 Settings can be opened from the app's menu (three dots on top-right corner).
 For how the settings work, see the original [Fate-Grand-Order_Lua][FGOLua] project.

+## Limitations
+1. Support servant images are not present
+2. Only 2 CE images are available: `mona_lisa.png` and `chaldea_lunchtime.png`
+3. Autskill list not supported.
+4. The AutoSupport within AutoSkill feature I contributed to FGOLua isn't available here.
+4. Not up-to-date with FGOLua.

+## Upcoming Features
+1. File picker for Support Servant/CE images.
+2. Autoskill list
+3. Support image maker?
+Automatically crop out servant/ce image from a screenshot.

 ## Like the project?
 Want to support me?
 Just pray that I can roll [Skadi](https://gamepress.gg/grandorder/servant/scathachskadi)!